Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 \end{theorem}

 By the elimination lemma we are able to remove the controller gain $K$ from the analysis LMIs for the closed-loop system \eqref{SHI::eq::cl_of}.
-However, the variable $X$ now enters the above inequalities in a non-convex fashion and thus determining $\ga_\opt$ or computing a suitable static controller \eqref{SHI::eq::con_of2} are still very difficult tasks.
+However, the variable $X$ now enters the above inequalities in a non-convex fashion.
+Therefore, determining $\ga_\opt$ or computing a suitable static controller \eqref{SHI::eq::con_of2} remain difficult.
 Note that this underlying non-convexity is not limited to the employed elimination based approach, but seems to be an intrinsic feature of the static controller synthesis problem.
-Thus the latter problem is usually tackled by heuristic approaches and upper bounds on $\ga_\opt$ are computed.
-In the sequel, we present the dual iteration which is a heuristic procedure based on iteratively solving convex semi-definite programs.
-We will argue that this iteration is especially useful if compared to other approaches such as the classical D-K iteration.
+Thus the latter problem is usually tackled by heuristic approaches, and upper bounds on $\ga_\opt$ are computed.
+In the sequel, we present the dual iteration from \cite{Iwa97, Iwa99} which is a heuristic procedure based on iteratively solving convex semi-definite programs.
+We will argue that this iteration is especially useful if compared to other approaches since it provides good upper bounds on $\ga_\opt$ and since it seamlessly generalizes, for example, to robust design problems.
 Its essential features are discussed next.